 Playing various music instruments for much of my life, I will always need my creative music outlet.
 To this day, I continue to write songs and compose music for personal enjoyment as well as commercial use and profit.

-David Knauer is very talented and accomplished musician, audio engineer and producer.
+David Knauer is an accomplished musician, audio engineer and producer.
 David got bit by the engineering bug at a young age while playing guitar in various bands.
 That led to him attend the Recording Workshop in Chillicothe, Ohio.
 He then opened his own studio and went on to engineer a variety of label album releases over the years.
 His musical ability and talent enhanced his ability to produce many of the bands he’s worked with over the years.
 Read more…

 While playing in bands during high school, I got my first four track cassette recorder and started to record my band’s music.
 In no time, I started to record other local bands and artists as well.
 In 1987, while still in the 11th grade, I opened my first studio.
 Then, literally the very next day after high school graduation, I left for the summer to attend The Recording Workshop’s audio engineering program in Chillicothe, Ohio.